bambielli/bambielli.github.io/_pages/about.md

 <img class="img-circle brian" src="/assets/images/brian.jpg" />

 I'm a Seattle native living in Chicago, currently working at [Expedia][expedia]{:target="_blank"} as a Software Engineer & FrontEnd Tech Lead for our product.
-I've worked for organizations that range in size from Fortune 500 to 10 person startup.
+I've worked for organizations that range from Fortune 500 to 8 person startup.

-With a strong engineering background and expertise in Software & Process Quality, I'm constantly looking for ways to leverage my technical skills to help others and contribute to meaningful projects.
+With formative background in engineering, and expertise in Software & Process Quality, I'm constantly looking for ways to leverage my technical skills to help others and contribute to meaningful projects.

 [Check out my resume][resume]{:target="_blank"} or connect with me on [LinkedIn][linkedin]{:target="_blank"}.